-Mantra: Make a positive impact that is helpful + is kind to those you touch.
+Mantra: Make a positive impact that is helpful, kind + thoughtful; as best as possible.

 Christopher Tucker is the Founder of Stellarpaths; personal digital paths to support: wellness + life + work.

-From any smart device, Stellarpaths uniquely personalised approach enables users to reach their goals + find the best path for them.
+Stellarpaths uniquely personalised digital approach enables users to reach their goals + find the best path for them.